tdlib/td/example/README.md

 See [tdlib-ruby](https://github.com/centosadmin/tdlib-ruby) for examples of Ruby bindings and a client for TDLib.
 See [example/ruby](https://github.com/tdlib/td/tree/master/example/ruby) for an example of logging in to Telegram using TDLib and `tdlib-ruby` gem.

+<a name="emacslisp"></a>
+## Using TDLib in Emacs Lisp projects

+TDLib can be used from the Emacs Lisp programming language.

+See [telega.el](https://github.com/zevlg/telega.el) for an example of a GNU Emacs Telegram client.

 <a name="elixir"></a>
 ## Using TDLib in Elixir projects